trufflesuite/trufflesuite.com/public/docs/getting_started/installation.md

 * NodeJS 5.0+ recommended.
 * Windows, Linux or Mac OS X

 Truffle also requires that you have a running Ethereum client which supports the standard JSON RPC API (which is nearly all of them).
 There are many to choose from, and some better than others for development.
-We'll discuss them in detail in the [next section](/docs/getting_started/client).
+We'll discuss them in detail in the [Choosing an Ethereum client](/docs/getting_started/client) section.

 ## Recommendations for Windows